+Remember, gravity always pulls straight down both, while traveling straight and cornering.
+Cornering doesn't change the pull of gravity, it only adds a lateral force from inertia.
 Granted that with the bike at a slight lean, the shape of the contact patch maybe slightly changed but, the total weight, on the tires, has not changed.
 A change in shape, alone, has very little effect on the traction of the tire.
-With the same weight, the surface area size will not change.
+With the same weight, the surface area size will not change from changes in BP.

 There is a diagram floating around social media, showing the different shapes and sizes of the contact patch at different lean angles.
 (Figure 2) This was obviously a diagram developed in a motorcycle tire engineering dept. I will accept it as an accurate representation of what happens to a tire contact area while cornering.

 You can see as the tire leans further the tire deforms more and tends to increase in area size.